Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JOBcS413hwY,60.427033333333334,94.46103333333333.md

 ### Transcript

-> so okay so let's look at we'll start with twitter we always start with twitter okay so let's uh scroll down here um i'm gonna try to find some that has a lot of up votes so this one here clean pick there's like so many things um i'll pick one here a boat you guys want boats i'll give you boats let's make this in game and then make take a screenshot alright there you are oh boats hang on a second there you are let's go to facebook all right so this
+> so okay so let's look at we'll start with twitter we always start with twitter okay so let's, scroll down here, i'm gonna try to find some that has a lot of up votes so this one here clean pick there's like so many things, i'll pick one here a boat you guys want boats i'll give you boats let's make this in game and then make take a screenshot alright there you are oh boats hang on a second there you are let's go to facebook all right so this